 Without exception, all lecture and lab exams must be written at the scheduled times.
-However, it is understood that emergency circumstances occur (e.g. severe illness or emergency in the immediate family); for such circumstances accommodation may be offered at the discretion of the instructor, provided the student: (a) notifies the instructor in advance of the exam (not after), and (b) provides documented evidence of the circumstance (i.e. medical documentation).
+However, it is understood that emergency circumstances occur (e.g. severe illness or emergency in the immediate family); for such circumstances accommodation may be offered at the discretion of the instructor, provided the student: (a) notifies the instructor in advance of the exam (not after), and (b) provides documented evidence of the circumstance is applicable.